jay-web/humming/README.md

 # Humming
 Humming is the blogging project in which most the instructing advance node with react has been implemented.

-Some node library which I tried to implement init are ( continuing to integrate more ):
+Some library which I tried to implement init are ( continuing to integrate more ):

 * React
 * Passport